yohasebe/monadic-chat-cli/templates/novel.md

 - double quotes in the text values of "paragraph" must be escaped
 - double quotes in the text values of "novel" must be escaped
 - update the value of "num_tokens" with the number of tokens contained in the new value of "novel"
-- the resulting JSON object must be fully parsable using Ruby's "JSON.parse" method
 - wrap the json object with "```json\n" and "\n```\n"

+The resulting JSON object must be fully parsable using Ruby's "JSON.parse" method